creativenull/website/blog/posts/1-projects.md

 [Link to code](https://github.com/thecreativenobody/au-engr/tree/master/microprocessors)

 ### 3. LED Cube Audio Visualizer - Senior Design project
-Of course, my senior design project.
-It was really fun building such a thing as inputting audio and "converting" it into color representing frequency ranges.
+My senior design project.
+It was fun building such a project as inputting audio and "converting" it into color representing frequency ranges.

 Quick summary, my senior design project was to create a LED cube (4x4x4) and basically the microcontroller will read an input audio signal and will then filter out into three different frequency ranges - highs, mids, lows.
 Each range is that assigned a color (highs = red, mids = green, lows = blue).
 So when an audio signal is, for example music, given then it will light up the LED with ever-changing colors in real-time.